deadlydog/DansOnePhotoFileGallery/ReadMe.md

 - It's open source!
 If you feel like changing something go right ahead
 - It's only one file!

+## Examples

+To see the photo gallery in action, take a look [here](http://danskingdom.com/Dans%20One%20Photo%20File%20Gallery/DansOneFilePhotoGallery.php) and [here](http://danskingdom.com/Dans%20One%20Photo%20File%20Gallery/DansOneFilePhotoGalleryAll.php).

 ## Installation

 Installation instructions are also provided within the file itself at the very top.